AliRezaJoodi/Electronics_Exercises/PSU_DCDC_BuckBoost_NonIso_INV_Async_Collection/README.md

-## Buck-Boost DC-DC Converter, Non-Isolated, Asynchronous
+## Buck-Boost DC-DC Converter, Non-Isolated, Non-Synchronous
 Note: Default applications from LTspice for exercise

 ### More Information